 Fort Kochi is an extraordinary place to visit.
 With the influence of Arabs, British, Dutch, Chinese and Portuguese, Fort Kochi is a compendium of architectural styles to be admired.
 You can explore the area by foot or bike, and discover the surrounding area, including beautiful beaches.
 Around Fort Kochi other places worth a stop including the Indo-Portuguese museum andthe Santa Cruz Basilica.
 The name Kochi translated into English by Cochin means ‘like China’.
 In the 14th century, the place looked like China with the Chinese fishing nets that you can still see today on the beach.
 Around the Kochi Fort, other places worth visiting are the Indo-Portuguese Museum and the Santa Cruz Basilica.

 Kumarakom Sanctuary is a landmark for rare species of migratory bird suchas egret, heron, waterfowl, Siberian crane, … Approximately 3 hours fromKochi, it is easily accessible by bus or taxi.
-The best time to visit thesanctuary is between November and February.
-Indeed birds from variousregions are on return to the northern hemisphere as their migration season isover, and they take a rest in this swampy sanctuary.
+The best time to visit the sanctuary is between November and February.
+Indeed birds from various regions are on return to the northern hemisphere as their migration season isover, and they take a rest in this swampy sanctuary.
 There are paths that cross the sanctuary.
 But the ideal is to take a barge on the Vembanad Lake to enjoy the ride.
 The latter is the longest Indian lake and the largest in Kerala.
 It was recognized in 2002 as a wetland of international importance.
 On the lake, you will certainly come across other floating houses called kettuvallam.
 Covered with a thatched roof, they are built in an artisanal way by the locals.